kyaFUK/Gadget_parallel_viz/README.md

-# Visualization for Gadget format
+# Fast Visualization for Gadget format
 To visualize Gadget format data of massive SPH simulations in a yt-suite way, this utilizes OpenMP/MPI parallelization, whereas the yt library does not support parallelization.

 # Snapshot Sample